spark-mv/cdn/install.md

 - Any video data links that redirect also respond to OPTIONS with CORS headers as detailed above.
 - The response headers must respond to OPTIONS with 200/204 status, and not with 302.

-# 4. Allow HolaCDN to collect statistics and download content
+# 4. <a name="CollectStatsDownloadContent"></a>Allow HolaCDN to collect statistics and download content

 HolaCDN’s servers need to download an initial copy of the video from your infrastructure to serve to future users.
 HolaCDN uses a 'pull' model.
 There is no need to proactively push content to HolaCDN.
 The same server will also be used for statistics gathering.